Configuring macOS virtual machines running on a Mac computer with Apple silicon

 prlctl set "macOS 13" --device-set net0 --type bridged

-Change MAC Address
+Change MAC address

 prlctl set "<vm_name>" --device-set <network_adapter_id> --mac <mac_address>